 - Lunch account info

 If you hold a separate Curriculum Night for parents, some of this information can be shared then as well.
-For a virtual Curriculum Night, you may wish to create and send a parent presentation detailing grade level expectations, curriculum you use, and what students will be learning during the year.
+For a virtual Curriculum Night, create and send a parent presentation detailing grade level expectations, curriculum you use, and what students will be learning during the year.
 You can easily create a PowerPoint or a Google Slides presentation to send to your parents with these Curriculum Night templates.
 I’ve included my own presentation for you to use as an example.
+Download these FREE virtual open house invites if you are holding a live virtual Curriculum Night.
+Read Curriculum Night Tips and Freebies to help you plan both an in-person or virtual Curriculum Night.

 While you may not be in your classroom at the moment, eventually you will be.
 Giving parents opportunities to be involved, either in the classroom or from home, helps establish relationships and form valuable parent partnerships.